BastionDevs/unPlugged/README.md

 ## License
 This project is licensed under the Bastion General Software Licensing Policy.
-See the [LICENSE file](LICENSE.txt) for details.
+See the [LICENSE file](LICENSE.md) for details.

 ## Contact
-Join the official DMALib Discord server for support and updates: [DMALib Discord](https://discord.gg/KpUT8FwGvb)
+Join the official unPlugged Discord server for support and updates: [unPlugged Discord](https://discord.gg/vnpkGajgJj)

 ## Disclaimer
-DMALib is not responsible for any damaged caused while using our solutions.
+unPlugged is not responsible for any damaged caused while using our solutions.
-By using our solutions, you agree that DMALib will not be liable for any punishments related to the removal of Device Restrictions by your Organisation/Educational Institution.
+By using our solutions, you agree that unPlugged will not be liable for any punishments related to the removal of Device Restrictions by your Organisation/Educational Institution.

 ## Acknowledgements
 - Acknowledge any third-party resources, libraries, or people who helped you.